 Guaranteed acceptance whole life insurance has a two-year graded benefit clause for a natural cause of death.
 If you die within the two-year waiting period, your beneficiaries will receive your total premium paid plus 10% interest.
 After the waiting period, you will be covered for life.

-If you have a serious medical issue aside from being overweight or underweight, you may only qualify for guaranteed issue burial insurance.
+Aside from being overweight or underweight, you may only qualify for guaranteed issue burial insurance if you have a serious medical issue.
 This plan is your best option if you cannot qualify for a level death benefit.
 Whatever happens, for as long as you pay your premiums on time, your beneficiaries will receive a cash payout when you pass away after the waiting period.

 Many life insurance companies offer guaranteed issue whole life insurance for people with weight problems and those with severe medical conditions.
 The only difference is the amount of premium and the length of the waiting period.